Warnings: mild description of violent murder, references to sexual assault.

 They said enough already, and anyway the other child in the Cloud Recesses whom Wangji looked at with ghosts in his eyes felt like a much greater secret to bear.

-“They will not allow it easily,” he warned Jin Guangyao, who was deep in thought and looking at his linked hands.
+“They will not allow it easily,” he warned Jin Guangyao, who was deep in thought and staring at his linked hands.
 The man met his eyes again.
 “You will have to fight, A-Yao, and many will question your authority and lineage.
-Some may even accuse you of being the one to steal their runaway omega.”
+Some may even accuse you of being the one to steal their runaway kunze.”

 “A second Yiling Patriarch,” Jin Guangyao said in humor.